folio-org/mod-ncip/README.md

 #### Supported Services

 ##### Lookup User
 The lookup user service determines whether or not a patron is permitted to borrow.
-The response can include details about the patron and will also include a "blocked" or "ok" value to indicate whether or not a patron can borrow.
+The response can include details about the patron and will also include a "blocked" or "active" value to indicate whether or not a patron can borrow.
 The service looks for 'blocks' assigned to the patron.
 It also looks at the patron 'active' indicator.

-This service also uses the Drools rules to help determine the 'blocked' or 'ok' value for the response.
+This service can also use the Drools rules to help determine the 'blocked' or 'active' value for the response.
 The Drools rules look at the number of items checked out and the amount of outstanding fines.
-The rules can be adjusted in the rules.drl file.
-If you don't want to use them, delete or comment out the rules, but leave the rest of the file as is.
+The values used in the rules can be adjusted in mod-configuration.
+If you don't want to use them skip setting any values for them in mod-configuration.

 Sample XML Request: